2985578957/flex_extract/For_developers/Sphinx/source/installation.rst

 Fortran program test
 --------------------

-To check whether the Fortran program ``CONVERT2`` has been compiled and runs properly, it can be applied to a prepared minimal dataset.
+To check whether the Fortran program ``calc_etadot`` has been compiled and runs properly, it can be applied to a prepared minimal dataset.

 For this, go from the ``flex_extract`` root directory to the ``Testing/Installation/Convert/`` directory and execute the Fortran program.